JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

 ---

 Wow, it doesn't feel real to say but, swr and pagination is done for the main pages!
-Eventually I'll want to add it to the profile pages/ect but got to leave some things to future me haha
+Eventually I'll want to add it to the profile pages/ect but I've got to leave some things to future me haha

 <video src="images/2023-03-23-wow-it-doesnt-feel-real.mp4" alt="showing check for more name button works" width="640" height="480" controls></video>